TandonDevOps/IndraABM/tutorial/tutorial video script.md

 `screen on IDE/Vim to edit code`
 Basically there are mainly two things you need to define in your new model.
 The agent first surveys the environment.
 The second is to respond to the result of that survey.
-So we need to define a function (we call agent_action in ABM system) to show how the agent surveys the environment and the response to the result.
+So we need to define a function (we call agent_action in ABM system) to show how the agent surveys the environment and its response to the result.
 `start changing codes (changes are the difference between basic_step_one.py and basic_step_two.py)`
 `screen on the code of basic_action, ready to change it to agent_action in segregation model`
-In segregation model, the agent first surveys the environment and find the ratio of agents in its group.
+In segregation model, the agent first surveys the environment and find the ratio of agents in the same group.
+We could call a pre-defined function called neighbor_ratio() to easily get the ratio.
 `write the first part of agent_action`

 ```